-• When using digital images, staff should inform and educate pupils about the risks associated with the taking, use, sharing, publication and distribution of images.
-In particular they should recognise the risks attached to publishing their own images on the internet e.g. on social networking sites.

-• In accordance with guidance from the Information Commissioner's Office, parents / carers are welcome to take videos and digital images of their children at school events for their own personal use (as such use in not covered by the Data Protection Act).
-To respect everyone's privacy and in some cases protection, these images should not be published /made publicly available on social networking sites, nor should parents / carers comment on any activities involving other pupils in the digital/video images.

-• Staff and volunteers are allowed to take digital/video images to support educational aims, but must follow school policies concerning the sharing, distribution and publication of those images.
-Those images should only be taken on school equipment, the personal equipment of staff should not be used for such purposes.

-• Care should be taken when taking digital/video images that pupils are appropriately dressed and are not participating in activities that might bring the individuals or the school into disrepute.

-• Pupils must not take, use, share, publish or distribute images of others without their permission.

-• Photographs published on the website, or elsewhere that include pupils will be selected carefully and will comply with good practice guidance on the use of such images.

-• Pupils' full names will not be used anywhere on a website or blog, particularly in association with photographs.

-• Written permission from parents or carers will be obtained before photographs of pupils are published on the school website (covered as part of the Acceptable Use Agreement (AUA) signed by parents or carers at the start of Foundation Stage or when the child joins the school - see Parents/Carers Acceptable Use Agreement in the appendix)

-• Pupil's work can only be published with the permission of the pupil and parents or carers.
+- When using digital images, staff should inform and educate pupils about the risks associated with the taking, use, sharing, publication and distribution of images.
+In particular they should recognise the risks attached to publishing their own images on the internet e.g. on social networking sites. - In accordance with guidance from the Information Commissioner's Office, parents / carers are welcome to take videos and digital images of their children at school events for their own personal use (as such use in not covered by the Data Protection Act).
+To respect everyone's privacy and in some cases protection, these images should not be published /made publicly available on social networking sites, nor should parents / carers comment on any activities involving other pupils in the digital / video images. - Staff and volunteers are allowed to take digital / video images to support educational aims, but must follow school policies concerning the sharing, distribution and publication of those images.
+Those images should only be taken on school equipment, the personal equipment of staff should not be used for such purposes. - Care should be taken when taking digital / video images that pupils are appropriately dressed and are not participating in activities that might bring the individuals or the school into disrepute. - Pupils must not take, use, share, publish or distribute images of others without their permission. - Photographs published on the website, or elsewhere that include pupils will be selected carefully and will comply with good practice guidance on the use of such images. - Pupils' full names will not be used anywhere on a website or blog, particularly in association with photographs. - Written permission from parents or carers will be obtained before photographs of pupils are published on the school website (covered as part of the AUA signed by parents or carers at the start of Foundation Stage or when the child joins the school see Parents / Carers Acceptable Use Agreement in the appendix) - Pupil's work can only be published with the permission of the / pupil and parents or carers.

-Data Protection

-Personal data will be recorded, processed, transferred and made available according to the General Data Protection Regulations (GDPR) 2018 which states that personal data must be:
+Personal data will be recorded, processed, transferred and made available according to the Data Protection Act 1998 which states that personal data must be:

-- Fairly and lawfully processed in a transparent manner - Processed for specific, explicit and legitimate purposes - · Adequate, relevant and limited to what is necessary - Accurate and up to date - Kept no longer than is necessary - Processed in a manner that ensures appropriate security of the personal data
+- Fairly and lawfully processed

+- Processed for limited purposes

+- Adequate, relevant and not excessive

+- Accurate

+- Kept no longer than is necessary

+- Processed in accordance with the data subject's rights

+- Secure

+- Only transferred to others with adequate protection.